ImprezaRSC/turtleforward-skill/README.md

 ## Turtleforward
-This skill moves the turtlesim skill forward a small amount.
+This skill moves the turtlesim turtle forward a small amount.

 ## Description